Turning a Craig’s List Bed Frame into a Garden Bench

 I finished off my bench with one coat of spray primer and 2 coats of Rustoleum French Lilac spray paint (the color my boys picked out!)

 Unfortunately, I neglected to coat my bench with polyurethane, so you will notice that the paint has chipped in places.
 After a few rain storms, I realized that my bed frame was made from several layers of wood that was glued together.
 So, you will also see some gaps in the wood.
-I plan to add a few more screws and a few coats of polyurethane to my bench to help stop any more weathering.

 But, in the meantime, won’t you come join me for some cool lemonade in the shade?